 Consider your interventionist the driver of “a recovery bus.”
 It’s a journey with stops along the way.
 “First stop” is the assessment session.
 The “second stop” is the Family Workshop.
 We’ve discussed together who to invite on board the bus, who might want to come for the education and provide support.
 “Third stop” is a follow-up session or it might be a drive or flight to a treatment center if that comes first.
 Other stops along the way might be Al-Anon or AA meetings.
 Every family and situation is different with respect to follow–up time, sessions, and structure.
 I have generalized to give you an idea of my thinking and favored way of doing things.

-Addiction is harsh and mean, and I understand that promotion of a gentle respectful process may not make sense.
+Addiction is harsh and can be mean, so I can understand that promotion of a gentle respectful process may not make sense.
 You may well be angry, scared, frustrated, and impatient for change NOW.
 But I have learned because I have witnessed it countless times: the addicted person is defenseless against love, caring respect.
 This approach, this process un-does them, unsettles them; because the self-loathing can be so great, they expect harsh judgment from those (family/friends) they have hurt.

 The alcoholic/addicted individual is suffering.
 The way it is expressed can be tough to take, but I promise you they are suffering and want a way out.